 The Ruth and Paul Manz Organ

-Built in 2004 for the Lutheran School of Theology at Chicago, the “Ruth and Paul Manz” organ is so named to acknowledge the contribution of the Manz’s to the world of church music.
-When Blessed Sacrament purchased the instrument in 2023, it was decided to keep the name as a way of paying homage both to the origins of the organ and to the work of Ruth and Paul.
+The Ruth and Paul Manz organ, built by Michael Bigelow in 2004 for the Lutheran School of Theology at Chicago, is named to acknowledge the Manz family's contributions to the world of church music.
+When Blessed Sacrament purchased the instrument in 2023, the name was maintained to pay homage to the organ's origins as well as the work of Ruth and Paul.

 The Manz organ is 26 feet tall, 16 feet wide, 9 feet deep, and weighs approximately 18,000 pounds.
 At 30 ranks it is a substantial two manual organ, with independent 16-foot stops on both manuals, as well as a variety of other colors.
 The specification of the instrument can be found here.